vdhir2811/vdhir2811/README.md

 - 👋 Hi, I’m vani
-- 👀  i am a programming student
+- 👀  i am a powerapp developer
-- 👀 I’m interested in travelling and coding of course
+- 👀  i have diploma in computer programming
-- 🌱 I’m currently learning Java HTML CSS javascript
+- 🌱
--
+- working on a project currently will be out here soon!

 <!---
 vdhir2811/vdhir2811 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.